$12 Million of Illinois Medicaid Dollars Paid for Services Rendered to the Deceased

 This is yet again another example of how the failure of the state government to supervise itself and its contractors costs taxpayers money.

-Posted on April 22, 2014, in Accountability, Affordable Care Act, Audits, Behavioral health, Beth Wood, Budget, DHHS, Division of Medical Assistance, Doctors, Eligibilty, Federal Law, Health Care Providers and Services, Illinois Medicaid, Increase in Medicaid Spending, Legislation, Managed Care, MCO, Media, Medicaid, Medicaid Billing, Medicaid Budget, Medicaid Costs, Medicaid Eligibility, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medical Necessity, Medicare, Medicare Budget, Mental Health, Mental Illness, NC, North Carolina, Number of Medicaid Enrollees, Office of State Auditor, Regulatory Audits, Self-Audits, Tax Dollars, Taxes, Taxpayers and tagged Audit, Behavioral health, Beth Wood, DHHS, Division of Medical Assistance, Health care, Health care provider, Managed care, Managed Care Organizations, Maximus, MCO, Medicaid Audits, Medicaid Eligibility, Medicaid recipients, Medicaid Reimbursments, Medical Necessity, Medicare, Mental health, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Pat Quinn.
+Posted on April 22, 2014, in Accountability, Affordable Care Act, Behavioral health, Beth Wood, Budget, Division of Medical Assistance, Doctors, Eligibilty, Federal Law, Health Care Providers and Services, Illinois Medicaid, Increase in Medicaid Spending, Legislation, Managed Care, MCO, Media, Medicaid, Medicaid Billing, Medicaid Budget, Medicaid Costs, Medicaid Eligibility, Medicaid Providers, Medicaid Recipients, Medicaid Reimbursements, Medicaid Services, Medicaid Spending, Medical Necessity, Medicare, Medicare and Medicaid Provider Audits, Medicare Budget, Mental Health, Mental Illness, NC, NC DHHS, North Carolina, Number of Medicaid Enrollees, Office of State Auditor, Regulatory Audits, Self-Audits, Tax Dollars, Taxes, Taxpayers and tagged Audit, Behavioral health, Beth Wood, Division of Medical Assistance, Health care, Health care provider, Managed care, Managed Care Organizations, Maximus, MCO, Medicaid Audits, Medicaid Eligibility, Medicaid recipients, Medicaid Reimbursments, Medical Necessity, Medicare, Mental health, NC DHHS, NC Medicaid, North Carolina, North Carolina Department of Health and Human Services, Pat Quinn.
 Bookmark the permalink.
 4 Comments.